 "Landscape Indonesia provides strategic advisory and incubates environmentally-driven business ideas.
 Business incubation was also a major endeavor in my advisory with the Indonesian Peat Restoration Agency.
 I look forward to developing and incubating business development in areas around protected peatlands, or technology development that will assist sustainable peatland management, while providing positive impacts on the peatland community.
 I hope the Business Hub Accelerator Program can develop and scale up businesses that not only provide returns on investment, but also contribute to sustainable peatland management and to increased prosperity to peatland communities."

-Dolly Priatna is the Head of Landscape Conservation at Asia Pulp and Paper Group.
-Asia Pulp and Paper (APP) is a manufacturing company that produces quality paper, tissues and packaging which also strives to practice sustainable production to meet global demands.
-He is also a Member of the Advisory Board of Sumatran Tiger Conservation Forum (HarimauKita) since 2014.
-He was also appointed as Vice Chair of the Executive Board at Belantara Foundation which is a non-profit organization that spotlights activities related to forest restoration, conservation of species and also development of community sustainable agriculture across the islands of Sumatra and Kalimantan.
+Dolly Priatna is the Executive Director of Belantara Foundation, which is a non-profit organization that spotlights activities related to forest restoration, conservation of species and also development of community sustainable agriculture across the islands of Sumatra and Kalimantan.
+He currently serves as a lecturer at the Graduate School of Environment Management Pakuan University in Bogor Indonesia.
+He has been a member of the Advisory Board of Sumatran Tiger Conservation Forum (HarimauKita) since 2014.
 A graduate from Bogor Agricultural University (IPB) in the Tropical Biodiversity Conservation field, he was also a recipient of a scholarship from the 10th Duke of Rutland Memorial Conservation Trust.

 "That we can serve as the main enabler for the sustainable development of peatland-based agro-food for Small and Medium Enterprises (SMEs).
 We could collaborate with the businesses to help building a bright future for everyone (farmers and communities) who relies on peatland-based agriculture for their livelihoods - while producing more and better-quality food on the same amount of land and increasing climate resilience.
 Community-based business case that focus on NTFPs or PES, such as Village Forest scheme, Cooperative and BUMDES.
 That the participants can have a full understanding (or at least an insight) of the main principles and technical guidelines of how to develop a sustainable and bankable business model within the peatland area.
 So that they can have a competitive advantage to connect with market and financing opportunity."